Interplay between Superconductivity and Altermagnetism in Disordered Materials and Heterostructures: Ginzburg–Landau Free Energy

 We can also evaluate the supercurrent to identify the contribution arising from the $K_{ajk}$ term:

-This expression shows that, depending on the crystal orientation of the altermagnet, the term proportional to $B_a K_{ajk}$ can generate either a parallel or a perpendicular component of the supercurrent.
+This expression shows that, depending on the crystal orientation of the altermagnet, the term proportional to $h_a K_{ajk}$ can generate either a parallel or a perpendicular component of the supercurrent.
 For a phase gradient along the $x$ direction and the orientation $K_{axx} = -K_{ayy} = K$, the induced contribution is parallel to the current.
-Notably, since this term is odd in $B_a$, the resulting current becomes asymmetric with respect to the magnetic field, such that $j_x(B_a) \neq j_x(-B_a)$.
+Notably, since this term is odd in $h_a$, the resulting current becomes asymmetric such that $j_x(h_a) \neq j_x(-h_a)$.
 In contrast, for $K_{axy} = K_{ayx} = K$, a transverse component $j_y$ arises, as discussed in Ref.~\cite{zyuzin2024magnetoelectric}.

 Next to this, in the presence of an inhomogeneity of $\Delta$, there is a free energy difference for opposite $K_{ajk}$: